ipa320/ipa_grasp_learning_framework/README.md

 >roslaunch Klampt_grasp_simulator simulator.launch

-Moreover, further simulation processes can be started to speed up the data gathering using by assigning each simulation process a different share of the _graspable_objects_ list:
+Moreover, further simulation processes can be started to, for example, speed up the data gathering using by assigning each simulation process a different share of the _graspable_objects_ list.
+There is another launch file for a second simulator process, but as many as wanted can be created by setting up further launch files and associated config files.
+Take into account that the second simulator cannot be started without the first simulator launch file having priorly been started.

->roslaunch Klampt_grasp_simulator simulatorX.launch
+>roslaunch Klampt_grasp_simulator simulator2.launch

-with X in {2,6}.
 These launch-files just start further simulation nodes and use the existent nodes to generate grasp candidates and save the data to the drive (_~/.ros_ defines the main storage folder).

 After having created the raw database containing depth images and evaluated grasp candidates, the data has to be processed into a format the neural network can learn from.
 This procedure can be initiated by executing: